-Head onwards to Whangarei, Northland's largest city, bursting with things to do and the birthplace of country music superstar – Keith Urban.
-Always abuzz with activity, Whangarei's Town Basin is full of quayside cafés.
+Head on to Whangarei, Northland's largest city is always bursting with things to see and do.
+Abuzz with activity, Whangarei's Town Basin is full of quayside cafes.
 A hub for talented artisans, Whangarei's galleries and studios are worth having a wander through.

 Take a drive out to Whangarei Heads for some excellent walking trails and views.
-If you're looking for more to do outdoors, close to town are the stunning Whangarei Falls and AH Reed Kauri Park.
+If you're looking for outdoor activities that are close to town, then head to the stunning Whangarei Falls and AH Reed Kauri Park.

-Carry on to Tutukaka where you can enjoy a coffee or a meal by the marina, take a fishing charter, or take a boat and dive/snorkel at the Poor Knights Island Marine Reserve.
+Carry on to Tutukaka where you can enjoy a coffee or meal by the marina.
+From here you can sign up for a fishing charter, or take a boat out to the Poor Knights Island Marine Reserve for some world-class dive and snorkelling sites.
 In 1981 legislation was passed to protect the diverse marine life here.
 It is considered to be one of the best diving locations in the world.
 Over the hill is beautiful Matapouri, or if surfing is more your style, Sandy Bay is the place to stop.

 From here it's on the road towards Russell.
-Either take the Russell road stopping in at The Gallery & Café at Helena Bay – the views are amazing – or head up SH1 to Kawakawa, a place famous for its toilets.
+Either take the Russell Rd stopping in at The Gallery & Cafe at Helena Bay - amazing views, excellent food and true Northland ambience - or head up SH1 to Kawakawa, a small town famous for its decorative toilets.
 The last works of renowned Austrian-born artist Friedensreich Hundertwasser, Kawakawa's toilets are truly a sight to see.

-From Kawakawa it's a short drive to Opua, and then on to the vehicle ferry to romantic Russell.
-In the 1830s, this picturesque and quaint historic village was a lawless trading centre where whalers, seafarers and merchants mixed with adventurers, deserters and escaped convicts from Australia.
-Hard to imagine now as thankfully, with time, Russell has become a tad more tame.
-Cute cottages, galleries, cafes and restaurants are in abundance.
+From Kawakawa it's a short drive to Opua, and then aboard the vehicle ferry and a short trip across the water and onwards to romantic Russell.
+In the 1830s, this picturesque and quaint historic village was a lawless trading centre where whalers, seafarers and merchants mixed with adventurers, deserters and escaped Australian convicts.
+Hard to imagine now, as present day Russell is a melange of cute cottages, historic waterside hotels, galleries, cafes and restaurants in abundance.

-Just north of Paihia is Kerikeri – a town of orchards.
+Just north of Paihia is Kerikeri - a sophisticated town packed with artists, vineyards, orchards and markets.
 Roadside stalls offer the chance to buy seasonal fruit (the oranges are amazing).
-Kerikeri is full of galleries, cafés and gourmet food shops.
-Why not try the hand-made chocolates.
-While it has a contemporary buzz about it, the area is steeped in history.
-New Zealand's oldest house (Kemp House built in 1821) and the Stone Store (1832) are local icons.
+While here check out some of the vibrant galleries, cafes and gourmet food shops.
+This area is steeped in history, be sure to visit local icons Kemp House (NZs oldest house built in 1821) and the Stone Store (1832).
 Stop by and enjoy!

 As the Bay of Islands is exactly that, it makes perfect sense to explore the region by boat.
-And sailing matches the pace of the place even more perfectly.
-Whether you launch from Opua, Paihia, Russell or Kerikeri, you're sure to discover the magic of this marine wonderland.
+And sailing matches the pace of the place perfectly.
+Whether launching from Opua, Paihia, Russell or Kerikeri, you're sure to discover the magic of this marine wonderland.

 Launch your own, charter a boat, or take a cruise with one of the many operators in the Bay of Islands.
 Sailing options include half-day, full-day and overnight trips on vessels ranging from traditional gaff-rigged schooners to luxury catamaran yachts.
 You can choose to help set and trim the sails or simply sit back and enjoy the ride.
 Take a picnic on board and let the breeze take you away.
 Don't forget your togs either.
 There are plenty of opportunities for snorkelling, fishing, diving and swimming around the Bay of Islands.

-Ask any Kiwi about the perfect childhood holiday and odds are there's a bach or caravan involved, sunshine, sand, ocean beach (for surfing and fishing), safe swimming spots for the littlies and an estuary (for dragging out the old rowboat, and even more fishing).
+Ask any Kiwi about the perfect childhood holiday and odds are they will mention a bach, crib or caravan, sunshine, sand, ocean beaches, safe swimming spots for the littlies and an estuary for exploring and fishing in.

-Throw in awesome views from just about everywhere; nearby forests for mountain biking; amazing rock-fishing; a cliff-top walkway of note; fresh homemade goodies at an eclectic weekend market and we've arrived at Mangawhai, complete with garden bar, superb coffee and great restaurants.
+Throw in awesome views from just about everywhere; nearby forests for mountain biking; amazing rock-fishing; a cliff-top walkway; fresh homemade goodies at an eclectic weekend market - and we've arrived at Mangawhai, complete with garden bar, superb coffee and great restaurants.

-As dawn breaks over this sleepy Northland town, the jagged silhouette of the Hen and Chicken Islands is suffused with a vibrant orange glow.
-Kayakers slip silently from a boatshed beside the estuary and paddle out, the gentle splash of the paddles lost in the distant crash of surf.
+As dawn breaks over this sleepy Northland town, kayakers can be seen slipping silently from a boatshed beside the estuary and paddling out, the gentle splash of the paddles lost in the distant crash of surf.

-Early morning surfers are already out in force, communing with the ocean in what must rank as one of the country's most picturesque surfing locations.
+Early morning surfers will be out in force, communing with the ocean in one of the country's most picturesque surfing locations.
 Huge white sand dunes divide the Mangawhai Harbour from the rolling Pacific Ocean.
 Ocean, sand and forest sweep south in a curve past Te Arai and Pakiri Beach to Cape Rodney.

-Spectacular panoramas can be gained on the Mangawhai Cliffs Walkway, a three-hour return hike that begins at the Surf Club car park.
+Spectacular panoramas can be gained on the Mangawhai Walk, which traverses the beach and cliff-top, a three-hour return hike that begins at the leaning rock by the Surf Club car park.
 Heading off three hours either side of low tide, the walkway ambles along a stretch of isolated beach dotted with hardy surfers and patches of scrub.
 See it for yourself, only an hour and a half from Auckland!

 Try one of the tropical chardonnays, popular pinot gris or vibrant viogniers leading the white wine production in the area.
 If red's more your taste, sip on a spicy syrah or peppery pinotage, attributed to the almost-Mediterranean climate here.

-If you're hungry to sip, dip, munch, crunch and gorge your way through Northland's regional smorgasbord then jump on the Food and Wine Trail now!
+If you're hungry to sip, dip, munch, crunch and gorge your way through Northland's regional smorgasbord then jump on the Wine Trail now!

-She rests at the bottom of the ocean near Matauri Bay, a horseshoe-shaped bay half an hour from Kerikeri.
-The small camping ground at Matauri Bay is always popular in the summer, and it's a beaut' spot for swimming, fishing and diving.
-It's also the destination for many a classic Kiwi summer: barbecues on the beach, glowing faces and salty hair.
+This carefully selected dive spot lies near the horseshoe-shaped Matauri Bay, which is about 30-minutes drive from Kerikeri.
+The small camping ground here is popular in summer and a beautiful spot for some swimming, fishing and diving.
+It's also perfect for many of the classic Kiwi summer favourites: barbecues on the beach, sand between your toes and salty hair.

-Kayak around the Cavalli Islands on the hunt for a juicy mussel or cray, or simply lie on the beach.
-Dive operators take regular dive tours to the Rainbow Warrior wreck, an absolute must for avid scuba divers.
+Kayak around the Cavalli Islands on the hunt for mussels or cray, or simply lie on the beach.
+Dive operators take regular dive tours to the Rainbow Warrior wreck, an absolute must for scuba divers.
 If you'd rather pay your respects with your head above water, visit the Rainbow Warrior Memorial, sculpted by Kerikeri local Chris Booth.

 The Waitangi Treaty Grounds are part of the 506-hectare Waitangi National Trustee estate.
 A must-see is the Treaty House, which was built in 1832 for the first British resident, James Busby.
-Across the lawn is the magnificently detailed whare runanga, a beautiful meeting house with intricate carvings, which was completed in 1940 to mark the centenary of the treaty.
+Across the lawn is the magnificently detailed Te Whare Runanga, a beautiful meeting house with intricate carvings, which was completed in 1940 to mark the centenary of the treaty.

 If you're looking for kauri, you've come to the right place.
-Northland is home to the largest remaining population of kauri trees in all of New Zealand.
-While that only represents about three percent of what we started with, it's a portion worth protecting.
+Northland is home to the largest remaining population of kauri trees in New Zealand.

 The Waihoanga Gorge Kauri Walk is a nice example of local landowners working with the Department of Conservation to preserve the delicate ecosystem of these majestic trees and their precious surrounds.

-You'll find the track in the Puketi Forest, after crossing a section of private farmland and the Waihoanga Stream.
+You'll find the track in the Puketi Forest, across a section of private farmland and the Waihoanga Stream.
 This is the easy part, with views of the gorge showing the Pirau Fault and Waterfall.
-After the warm-up, the walk gradually winds its way under a diverse range of forest species puriri, taraire, nikau, and virgin kauri trees before entering a fine kauri grove
+After the warm-up, the walk gradually winds its way under a diverse range of forest species - puriri, taraire, nikau, and virgin kauri trees - before entering a fine kauri grove.

 All up, the walk takes only two hours return; plenty of time to get your heart rate up and breathe in the fresh forest air.
-Just remember, the kauri tree's feeding roots are very shallow, so it's important to tread lightly.
+Just remember, the kauri tree's feeding roots are very shallow, so it's important to tread lightly and keep to the paths.
 Too much foot traffic around the trees shortens their life span!